edurata-blog/edurata-blog.github.io/index.md

 # Introduction

-Edurata is BI-Platform enabling users to run `node.js`, `python` and `bash` code in a modular way in the cloud without having to learn Devops.
+Edurata is BI-Platform enabling users to run `node.js`, `python` or docker containers in a modular way in the cloud without having to care about Devops.

 ### You don't need to care about: